arm/remoteproc-runtime/docs/CONTAINERD_SHIM.md

 ##### Example

-Assuming a `hello.elf` binary we built for our MCU, `Dockerfile` could look like this:
+Assuming a `hello.elf` binary we built for our processor, `Dockerfile` could look like this:

 ```Dockerfile